 Scales of agriculture: employing farm (just outside the neighborhood), family farm (at the neighborhood edge), community garden, edge yard garden, courtyard garden, roof garden, arbor garden, wall garden, balcony garden, and window garden, with the last seven occurring on individual lots.

-Business types supported, in approximate chronological order (see Places to Eat below for more detail): food carts, light-fare/sandwich shops, restaurants, and cottage-industry food processing businesses to create local specialties, culinary school.
+Business types supported, in approximate chronological order (see Step 6 of Sprawl Recovery for more detail): food carts, light-fare/sandwich shops, restaurants, and cottage-industry food processing businesses to create local specialties, culinary school.
 Specialties in the Louisiana example above would be items such as pralines, andouille sausage, etc. The culinary school might seem far-fetched as well, but consider the model of the Clara White Mission in Jacksonville, Florida.
 This century-old institution feeds around 500 homeless people every day.
-They also started a culinary school in 2003 where they train the homeless to cook and house them as well.
-Since the program began, they have placed over a thousand graduates in employment in food service and hospitality in the region, and that employment almost always is the first step out of homelessness.
+They also started a culinary school in 2003 where they train the homeless to cook and house them as well, transforming the hungry into those who feed the hungry.
+Since the program began, they have placed over a thousand graduates in employment in food service and hospitality in the region, and that employment is almost always the first step out of homelessness.
+And 90+% of the graduates are still employed in these industries.
+Consider transforming those in need into those who help meet needs to be one of the most effective models for helping a place recover from serious disinvestment; it works for both the people and for the place, so dig deep into the possibilities of this model.

-Wanda and I are close to completion on Outdoor Room Design, which is an e-book which lays out the principles of outdoor rooms, which are the settings of most private-yard edible landscapes.
+Wanda and I are close to completion on Outdoor Room Design, a book which lays out the principles of outdoor rooms, which are the settings of most private-yard edible landscapes.

 The Agrarian Neighborhood Manual will be a pamphlet laying out basic considerations and rules of thumb for all elements that involve more than just a single house lot.